wp-plugins/plugin-organizer/readme.txt

 == Upgrade Notice ==

-= 5.6 =
+= 5.6.1 =
-Removed a print_r statement that had been left in the code from testing.
+Changed array creation to not use shorthand as that created problems for some users.